kkanamaru17/habitapp/README.md

 - Clearing your browser data will erase your habit data.
 - Different browsers or devices will have separate data stores.

 To backup your data, you can use browser extensions that can export localStorage data.

-## License

-This project is open source and available under the MIT License.